Meiolaniidae: Phylogeny

 While their internal relationships are relatively well understood, their relation to other turtles has long remained elusive.
-Throughout their history, they've been variable considered pleurodires, cryptodires or an entirely separate, independent group.
+Throughout their history, they have been variable considered pleurodires, cryptodires or an entirely separate, independent group.
 Many of the problems responsible for this varying placement can be found in the incompleteness of meiolaniid remains and their highly derived nature.
 After meiolaniids were recognized as turtles, Huxley suggested they were related to modern snapping turtles (genus Chelydra), placing it in Cryptodira, the group that includes most living turtles and tortoises.
 While Boulenger agreed with the identification of Meiolania as a turtle, he proposed it was a member of Pleurodira, the side-necked turtles, which today include Southern Hemisphere groups like chelids, podocnemidids and pelomedusids.
 Boulenger would find support from Richard Lydekker and meiolaniids were generally viewed as pleurodires for the following decades.
 Anderson and Simpson both suggested that meiolaniids were part of neither group, instead declaring them descendants of early turtles and placing them in the wastebasket taxon Amphichelydia.
 During the 1970s Amphichelydia fell out of use, with groups previously included in it being split among pleurodires and cryptodires.
 Gaffney at the time argued that meiolaniids were not just cryptodires, but eucryptodires, placing them as a sister group to today's snapping turtles, pond turtles and tortoises, sea turtles as well as pig-nosed and softshell turtles.

 Fossil discoveries made since them have drastically changed this however.
 Several genera of Mesozoic turtles have been found to share similarities to meiolaniids, giving crucial insight into the potential origin of the group.
 The first instance of this was recognized as early 1987, when Ckhikvadzé grouped Mongolochelys, Kallokibotion and meiolaniids in a single group.
 In 2000 Hirayama et al. expanded on this idea, grouping Mongolochelys, sinochelyds, Otwayemys and meiolaniids together, as did subsequent authors.
 Chubutemys and Patagoniaemys followed in 2007 and 2011, while Peligrochelys was described in 2012.
 Both Mongolochelys and Peligrochelys show scale areas similar to those characteristic for meiolaniids and several other anatomical features have been observed uniting these Mesozoic turtles with meiolaniids.
 Sterli and de la Fuente conclude that the presence of well defined scale areas present on the skull may have been plesiomorphic for all turtles, and was simply lost and re-evolved repeatedly in the crown group.
 Their analysis recovers meiolaniids as deeply nested in a group of primarily Gondwanan turtles they named Meiolaniformes, which contradictory to the previously held opinion indidcates that meiolaniids sit on a branch of turtles that lies outside of the Pleurodira Cryptodira clade.